Serving territories throughout Connecticut, Massachusetts & New York

 Saturated building materials may also release hazardous chemicals and gasses.
 If your home is experiencing flooding, it's vitally important that drying begins as soon as possible.

 For a free written humidity control & drying quote in your area, call or e-mail us today!
-We provide services to structures of all types -- commercial, municipal, and residential -- throughout the Connecticut, Massachusetts, and New York area.
+We provide services to structures of all types -- commercial, municipal, and residential -- throughout the Connecticut area.

 Our service area includes New Haven, Hartford, Stamford, Norwalk, New Rochelle, Springfield and many nearby areas, including West Hartford, Bristol, Meriden, Hamden, Manchester, West Haven, Waterbury and the surrounding regions.